Brookhouse School

-Brookhouse School (also known as Brookhouse International School) is an independent British curriculum co-educational day and boarding school that offers early years, preparatory and secondary schooling.
+Brookhouse School (also known as Brookhouse International School) is an independent English curriculum co-educational day and boarding school that offers early years, preparatory and secondary schooling.
 The first and main campus is located in Karen, a suburb of Nairobi.
 The Runda Campus off Kiambu Road was opened in 2017.

 Academics

 Brookhouse follows the National Curriculum for England and students take IGCSE and A-Level at 16+ and 18+, respectively.
 Students take examinations through both the Cambridge International Examinations (CIE) and Edexcel Boards.